A LIST OF ZERO WASTE ALTERNATIVES FOR A MORE SUSTAINABLE HOME

 Carry paper, bamboo or stainless steel straws with you everywhere you go… Or just don’t use a straw at all!

 This tip needs a bit of getting used to, as many restaurants and cafes still give plastic straws, so it’s up to you to make a habit of asking for your drink without one.

 Glass Food Storage

-Did you know, plastic bottles take 3 times the amount of water to produce than they actually hold?!
-Buying bottled water is so unnecessary when tap water is free…
+Did you know: plastic bottles take 3 times the amount of water to produce than they actually hold?

 The Lifestraw bottle pictured above is the one I take when I travel, as it has an inbuilt filter that means you can drink any water without worry of harmful bacteria (to an extent).
 Although, I don’t think you should ever risk your life to reduce plastic as water-borne diseases are very serious in developing countries… But otherwise, it’s very easy to reduce your plastic waste with a simple reusable drink bottle!